Breaking the Computer Buying Cycle

 Computer Basics

-The computer processes digital instruction data and produces output as either an image or words on the computer screen or a printout on a printer.
+The computer processes digital instruction data and produces output as an image or words on the computer screen or a printout on a printer.

 • Motherboard or Main System board